mdibl/package_downloads/salmon/readme.md

+# Overview

+Salmon is a wicked-fast program to produce a highly-accurate, transcript-level quantification estimates from RNA-seq data.
+Salmon works by (quasi)-mapping sequencing reads directly to the transcriptome.
+This means the Salmon index should be built on a set of target transcripts, not on the genome of the underlying organism.

 ## Obtaining Salmon

 Once you’ve downloaded the appropriate binary (e.g. Salmon-0.8.1_linux_x86_64.tar.gz for a 64-bit Linux system), you simply decompress it like so: